abpio/abp-commercial-docs/en/abp-suite/generating-crud-page.md

 ## Command Line

 You can generate CRUD pages via [ABP CLI](https://docs.abp.io/en/abp/latest/CLI), without using ABP Suite's user interface.
-You need to add the entity's configuration file as parameter to command.
+You need to add the entity's configuration file as parameter to the command.

 Example: